Brittany Hambleton

 This is the first time this condition has been seen as a result of vaping, but not the first time it has been described in the medical literature.
 Typically, cobalt lung is a condition that affects people who work in hard metal factories, or even diamond polishers who are exposed to hard metals on a regular basis [3].

 Scientists are now discovering, though, that these metals are leaking from some e-cigarette heating coils and are present in the aerosols inhaled by some users [4].
-Chronic inhalation of these metals is now being linked to lung, liver, immune, cardiovascular and brain damage, and even some cancers [4].
+Chronic inhalation of these metals is now being linked to lung, liver, immune, cardiovascular, and brain damage, and even some cancers [4].

 Irreversible Lung Damage

+The 49-year-old woman involved in the case study had been experiencing a chronic cough and difficulty breathing.
+When doctors looked more closely, they found scars on her lungs that they deemed to be incurable [1].
 Unfortunately, most people who sustain this damage to their lungs will likely not notice until it reaches an irreparable state.
 The best doctors can do is prescribe steroids to reduce chronic coughing and prevent further scarring [1].

 Other Conditions Associated with Marijuana Vapes

-According to the Center for Disease Control and Prevention (CDC), at least 805 people have become ill and 12 people have died from a mysterious illness that has been linked to vapes containing THC [5].
+According to the Centers for Disease Control and Prevention (CDC), at least 805 people have become ill and 12 people have died from a mysterious illness that has been linked to vapes containing THC [5].
+“The latest findings from the investigation into lung injuries associated with e-cigarette use, or vaping, suggest products containing THC play a role in the outbreak,” the CDC said [5].

+Due to the large variety of vaping devices, ingredients, and brands, it is difficult for investigators to pinpoint an exact cause.
 “We do not know yet what exactly is making people sick,” Dr. Anne Schuchat, the principal deputy director of the CDC, said on a conference call on Friday.
+She said the agency hadn’t determined “whether particular solvents or adulterants are leading to lung injury, or whether cases stem from a single supplier or multiple ones.”
+[5]

 Experts Warn People To Put the Pen Down

 “We believe it is likely not just that this will happen again, but that it has happened already but not been recognized.
 One of our major reasons for publishing this case history is to inform our colleagues about the possible risks involved with vaping,” explained Dr. Kirk Jones, a clinical professor of pathology at UCSF and case study co-author [1].
+Experts are warning users that vaping – whether your vape contains marijuana or nicotine- may not be as safe as you thought, and you should think twice before taking a puff.